Skip to content

 HSR/PRP are for substations and safety systems.
 MRP is simpler and sufficient for factory automation.

 HSR, PRP, and MRP solve redundancy for today’s industrial protocols.
-The next chapter covers TSN (Time-Sensitive Networking), the IEEE standard that adds deterministic, time-aware behavior to standard Ethernet, enabling multiple industrial protocols to coexist on the same network.
+The next chapter covers TSN (Time-Sensitive Networking).
+TSN is the IEEE standard that adds deterministic, time-aware behavior to standard Ethernet.
+TSN enables multiple industrial protocols to coexist on the same network.

 • IEC 62439-3:2016 — High availability automation networks, Part 3: PRP and HSR